18 Different Types of Bees

 Although most carpenter bees are black in appearance, a few species can be green or even a purplish color.

-Because of their unique nesting behavior, which involves drilling very small holes into wood, they earned their name.
+They earned their name because of their unique nesting behavior, which involves drilling very small holes into wood.
 Their nests are very close to being perfectly spherical.

-Carpenter bees are beneficial to the environment because they pollinate flowers and plants, but they may be a nuisance because of the damage they inflict on the wooden surfaces found in homes and yards.
+Carpenter bees benefit the environment because they pollinate flowers and plants, but they may be a nuisance because of the damage they inflict on the wooden surfaces found in homes and yards.

 15. Wool Carder Bees